manuelstofer/json-pointer/Readme.md

 Some utilities for JSON pointers described by RFC 6901

-json-pointer provides some additional stuff i needed to work with json pointers.
+Provides some additional stuff i needed but is not included in [node-jsonpointer](https://github.com/janl/node-jsonpointer)

 ## Installation